Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: and The Majorana Tower

 as its eigenvalues present a log-type distribution; $x$ and $p$ are the position and momentum of the particle and $v = m^2 \in \mathbb{R}$ represents the squared mass of the particle.
-Hamiltonians like $H_R$, always belonging to the class Hamiltonians based on the $xp$ product, are at all effects found to present a distribution of eigenvalues that follow that of the Riemann zeros efficiently.

-A better improvement is obtained by modifying the geometry of space and time with General Relativity: the uniformly accelerated particle is described by the Dirac equation in a Rindler spacetime with $D = 1+1$ dimensions \cite{sierra} and this study has beem extended to a spacetime with $D = 3 + 1$ dimensions \cite{maa}.
+Using a more precise formal language, this improvement is obtained by modifying the geometry of space and time with General Relativity: the uniformly accelerated particle is described by the Dirac equation in a Rindler spacetime with $D = 1+1$ dimensions \cite{sierra} and this study has been extended to a spacetime with $D = 3 + 1$ dimensions \cite{maa}.
 The Rindler spacetime is a hyperbolically accelerated reference frame that is comparable to a homogeneous gravitational field, a solution of Einstein's equations in General Relativity, used to study several fundamental physical problems like the description of a free falling radiating charge \cite{rindler,freefall}.
 This manifold acts as a Minkowski spacetime with coordinates adapted to a boost-Killing vector field and is equivalent to a uniformly accelerated observer where all Lorentz boosts, rotations and their combinations are continuously connected to the identity operator.